5 Steps to Building an Ethical Brand That Performs

 Even if you are a service provider, try to work with companies and freelancers who align with your values.
 Are they transparent in their processes?
 Are they working towards a similar mission to yours?

 It’s also important to look at the ethics of your online presence.
-How much CO2 is your website emitting? (check here) Can you use more ethical companies (such as Plausible Analytics over Google Analytics), as opposed to big tech who aim to monopolise and don’t respect privacy?
+How much CO2 is your website emitting? (check here) Can you use more ethical companies as opposed to big tech who aim to monopolise and don’t respect privacy?
 How ethical is your email marketing strategy?